aniljos/React-HA-April-2022/README.md

 ## Functions

 1. First-class types: store it in a variable, pass a function as an argument to a function, return a function from a function

+## NPM Install

+1. npm install lodash: This is a local installation(only for that project)
+2. npm install nodemon --save-dev: Local Dev dependency
+3. npm install nodemon -g: Global installation